 Becky is a retired elementary school teacher in Asheville, NC.
 She is a new grandmother to a future Keewaydin camper.
 At camp, she will assist with tutoring.
 She is looking forward to being back at camp and hiking on Mt.
 Moosalamoo!

-Owen graduated from high school in the spring and will head to Johns Hopkins University in the fall.
+Owen is a sophomore at Johns Hopkins University.
 He started in Waramaug and continued through Wilderness.
 In Moosalamoo, he will assist with sailing, canoeing, archery, dramatics and more.
 Owen comes from New York City.

-Lauren will help in the Wangan Room, the office and in a variety of other areas.
-Lauren, a native of Salisbury, VT, teaches science in the Boston area.
+Lauren will help in the office and in a variety of other areas.
+Lauren, a native of Salisbury, VT, teaches math in the Boston area.

 Stephanie lives in Washington, D.C. where she teaches elementary school art at St. Patrick’s Episcopal Day School.
 She has been a loyal staff member, serving first as the camp babysitter and then becoming the Head of the Waterfront.